qiyaoliang/Quantum-Deep-Learning/README.md

 ### Team Ube Pancake
 ## Project Background and Overview
 Recent advances in many fields have accelerated the demand for classification, regression, and detection problems from few 2D images/projections.
 Often, the heart of these modern techniques utilize neural networks, which can be implemented with deep learning algorithms.
 In our project, we wish to implement and extend a quantum analog of the classical implementation following the example of Hybrid quantum-classical Neural Networks with PyTorch and Qiskit, an example from the Qiskit Textbook (https://qiskit.org/textbook/ch-machine-learning/machine-learning-qiskit-pytorch.html#quantumlayer).

 ## Implementation:
 By following the example of Hybrid Quantum-Classical Neural Networks from the Qiskit Textbook, we extend it to include implementations with more complex circuits and more complex classification tasks.

 #### Steps Taken:
 Beginning with a 1-qubit layer in the neural network architecture used to identify handwritten 0 and 1 digits from the MNIST dataset, we have extended to implementing more complicated circuits, including using u3 (Unitary 3), Ry (rotation operation around the y-axis), and QFT (Quantum Fourier Transform) through PyTorch and Qiskit.
-Subsequently, we utilized the QuantumCircuit module in Qiskit we started developing an adaptable method to create any number of qubits
+Subsequently, we utilized the QuantumCircuit module in Qiskit we started developing an adaptable method to create any number of qubits we want!

 #### Summary of Notebooks and Progress Made:
 * **MNIST01-u3:** The first step involved improving the 1-qubit with a single Ry architecture to a more complex design: using a U3 transformation with parameters `theta`, `phi`, and `lambda`.
 Best accuracy: 97% on training data (100 images)
 ![u3 Circuit Drawing]<p align="center">